 2. Hashtags

 Hashtags are a great tool to flag points of interest or topic areas for your tweets.
-If you click on a hashtag it will link you into all recent tweets or popular tweets using the same tag; which is particularly great when you’re joining a global conversation.
+If you click on a hashtag, it will link you to all recent or popular tweets using the same tag, which is particularly great when joining a global conversation.
 You can also start hashtags or use hashtags to provide extra commentary on what you’ve tweeted.

 3. Tagging

 Tagging is when someone is notified of your tweet so that you are bringing them into a conversation.
-It is akin to messaging a twitter user directly in public so that others might join in on the conversation too.
-It also helps differentiate between “tweets” and “tweet and replies” which form two different feeds on your desktop version of twitter so that you can more easily follow an invidual’s unique posts rather than ongoing conversations or threads.
-I prefer to use tags at the start if it is a directed message; or if it is a broad message for everyone but I might want a particular group to be aware of it or spread the word, then I will tag them at the end.
+It is akin to messaging a Twitter user directly in public so that others might join the conversation, too.
+It also helps differentiate between “tweets” and “tweet and replies,” which form two different feeds on your desktop version of Twitter so that you can more easily follow an individual’s unique posts rather than ongoing conversations or threads.
+I prefer to use tags at the start if it is a directed or broad message for everyone, but I might want a particular group to be aware of it or spread the word, and then I will tag them at the end.

 Including a photograph or picture in your tweet is a great way to promote engagement.
-This is because it breaks up the wall of text in twitter and draws attention; but also because you can tag up to 10 usernames in your image.
+This breaks up the wall of text on Twitter and draws attention, and you can tag up to 10 usernames in your image.

-Please keep in mind that any flow on from your tweets (e.g. retweets, likes) will be passed on via notifications to those tagged so tag with thoughtfulness.
-If you prefer; you can also use twitter settings so that you cannot be tagged in images.
+Please remember that any flow from your tweets (e.g., retweets and likes) will be passed on via notifications to those tagged, so tag thoughtfully.
+If you prefer, you can also use Twitter settings to prevent yourself from being tagged in images.

 4. Creating a thread

-At the end of your tweet mark it 1/X (X is either left as X or better yet should be the final number of tweets you plan to send out on the one topic ).
-You can then reply to your own tweet and end it 2/X and so on.
-This makes it easier for people to follow your chain of thought and to read your posts chronologically
+At the end of your tweet, mark it 1/X (X is either left as X or, better yet, should be the final number of tweets you plan to send out on the one topic ).
+You can then reply to your tweet and end it 2/X. This makes it easier for people to follow your chain of thought and to read your posts chronologically.

 5. Retweets, Quotes and Likes

-Liking a tweet simply shows your approval or support or appreciation for a tweet that has been made; whilst a retweet enables you to spread the tweet to all your followers and beyond.
-You can also quote a tweet so that you can add your own commentary (in agreement or disagreement to the content you are retweeting).
-When you quote a tweet; it should be noted that the original thread will not appear below your tweet so people will have to click on the original to see the further commentary.
-Retweeting and quoting is useful and a good way to interact with others however if all you do is retweet and like; you will remain a passive user.
-We would encourage you to consider also writing some of your own tweets as well as quoting, tagging and discussing tweets with others.
+Liking a tweet shows your approval, support, or appreciation for a tweet made, whilst a retweet enables you to spread the tweet to all your followers and beyond.
+You can also quote a tweet so that you can add your commentary (in agreement or disagreement with the content you are retweeting).
+When you quote a tweet, it should be noted that the original thread will not appear below your tweet, so people must click on the original to see further commentary.
+Retweeting and quoting are useful and a good way to interact with others; however, if all you do is retweet and like, you will remain a passive user.
+We would encourage you to consider also writing some of your tweets and quoting, tagging and discussing tweets with others.

 6. Polling